Meet our Trustees – Biographies

 I have been a governor at Presdales since 2013.
 I was Chair of Governors 2018 – 2020 and have been Vice Chair since 2020.
 I am also a governor at a Secondary School in Harrow, London.

 After graduating with an economics degree I joined Tesco, initially working in finance qualifying as a management accountant before moving to marketing.
-I have been privileged to have delivered some game changing Clubcard initiatives to customers.
-I am fortunate to be able to work flexibly which allows me to balance my professional and home life.
+I have been privileged to have delivered some game changing Clubcard initiatives to customers and more recently head up the Clubcard offers and direct mail team.
+I am fortunate to be able to work part time, which allows me to balance my professional and home life.

-I have 2 daughters, the youngest is in year 13 and the eldest now in her second year at the University of Birmingham.
-I feel very fortunate that the girls have been able to attend such an excellent school that excels both academically and in extra curriculum activities.
-I am proud to be able to support the school in my role as Trustee.
-I am on the Resources Committee and I am also the link trustee for Careers.
+I have 2 daughters in Year 7 & 9 and feel very fortunate that the girls attend such an excellent school that excels both academically and in extra curriculum activities.
+I am proud to be able to support the school in my role as governor.
+I am on the finance committee and the link governor for maths.